Support for Carers

 - The cost of a break for the cared for person

-- A carers personal budget will be paid via BACS (Banks Automated Clearing System) into your bank account and you must spend your personal budget within 12 months of receiving it.
+- A carers personal budget will be paid via Bankers' Automated Clearing Services (BACS) into your bank account and you must spend your personal budget within 12 months of receiving it.

 - After 12 months has passed you can request another carers assessment and, if you are still eligible, you may receive a further payment.